Chad Tracy (third baseman): Hiroshima Toyo Carp

 Tracy signed with the Hiroshima Toyo Carp of Nippon Professional Baseball to play the 2011 season.
 In 40 games, he batted .235 with 1 home run.

 Washington Nationals

 Tracy signed a minor league contract with the Washington Nationals in the spring of 2012.
 He showed enough improvement at the plate during spring training to make the club's opening day roster.
 He was made a member of the Nationals' bench, where he was a productive left-handed bat.
-In two seasons, he hit .269 in 2012 but declined to just .202 in 2013, his final season for the Nationals.
+In his first season in 2012, he hit .269, but declined to just .202 in 2013, his final season for the Nationals.

 Retirement

 Tracy signed a minor league deal with the Los Angeles Angels of Anaheim on January 29, 2014.
 He was released on March 23.
 On April 26, Tracy announced his retirement from baseball.

 Personal life

 Tracy and his wife have four daughters.
 Their daughter Ella committed to play college softball at East Carolina.
 Tracy has coached several of Ella's softball teams in North Carolina.